How Do I Fix the Master Boot Record (MBR)?

 Diagnosing your PC.

-Caveat: it’s my assumption that Startup Repair, above, runs these same tools or their equivalents for you behind the scenes.
-In particular, I’m assuming it runs MBR-related tools for MBR configured disks, and GPT-related tools for GPT-configured disks.
+Caveat: I assume that Startup Repair runs these same tools, or their equivalents, for you behind the scenes.
+In particular, I’m assuming it runs MBR-related tools for MBR-configured disks and GPT-related tools for GPT-configured disks.
 The hope is that by running them manually, we may get more diagnostic information, if only to provide to a repair technician.

 Follow the steps above to boot from the setup disk again, this time clicking on Command Prompt instead of Startup Repair.